-Andrew currently serves on the boards of Ironwood Pharmaceuticals, Boys and Girls Clubs of Boston, and RIZE Massachusetts.
+Andrew currently serves on the boards of the National Institute for Health Care Management, Ironwood Pharmaceuticals, and RIZE Massachusetts.
 He is a member of the advisory boards of Ariadne Labs and the Leonard D. Schaeffer Center for Health Policy and Economics at the University of Southern California (USC).
 He is a founding member of the Massachusetts Coalition for Serious Illness Care and a member of the National Academies of Sciences, Engineering, and Medicine’s Roundtable on Quality Care for People with Serious Illness.

 Andrew holds a B.A. in English from Connecticut College.